01 Invention Overview

 Component Specification

-Motor type Brushless DC motor, 12V
+Motor type Brushless DC motor, 12V, integrated within A-pillar housing

 Power draw 0.8 – 1.5 A (active), 0 A (stowed)